capactio/capact/docs/proposal/20201207-workflow-rendering.md

 Voltron must have an option, to allow Content Creators reference another Interface in their workflow.
 This way, Content Creators can prepare Actions, which use the already existing platform capabilities.

 Content Creator should be able to:
-- reference a Interface to be called in a Action workflow,
+- reference an Interface to be called in a Action workflow,
 - use and pass input parameters to Interfaces,
 - reference output TypeInstances from a called Interface,
 - conditionally call an Interface,